-has always held a forward-looking view of the future.
+Since taking over as CEO, Bob’s strategic vision for The Walt Disney Company has focused on three fundamental pillars: 1) generating the best creative content possible, 2) fostering innovation and utilizing the latest technology, and 3) expanding into new markets around the world.
+I can personally attest to how he has always held a forward-looking view of the future.
 On April 6, 1998, Bob gave the opening keynote address at the annual National Association of Broadcasters (NAB) Show in Las Vegas.
-Years later, in 2012, I came across a copy of that old NAB speech and sent it to Bob.
-It was fun to remind him how prescient and genuinely “futuristic” his remarks were, and point out just how many of his predictions involving program platforms, the computer and internet, and other technological changes had actually come true!
-One key passage vividly demonstrates the vision he had shared with the NAB audience more than a decade earlier: “The multitude of decisions we face today creates quite a challenge to any long-term planning process.
+Many years later, in 2012, I came across a copy of that old NAB speech and sent it to Bob.
+It was fun to point out how prescient and genuinely “futuristic” his remarks were, and remind him how many of his predictions involving program platforms, the computer and internet, and other technological changes had actually come true!
+One key passage vividly demonstrated the vision shared with the NAB audience more than a decade earlier: “The multitude of decisions we face today creates quite a challenge to any long-term planning process.
 None of us knows exactly where we’re going, but we can’t afford to stand still.
 The changes affecting our business over the past decade have been much more sweeping and consequential than most of us appreciate.
 Today’s viewer bears no resemblance to the viewer of yesterday, and the changes over the next ten years will be so vast that no one can predict with any assurance where the business is headed.
 If we continue to ignore the change, or attempt to conduct business as usual, we won’t be conducting much business at all.
 Don’t get me wrong.
 I’m still an optimist about the television business.
 I’m just not a cheerleader for the status quo.”

-Vogue magazine, Bob said: “Disney is an interesting place because we’ll be 95 years old this October, and we’re striving to maintain relevance in a world that doesn’t look anything like the world that the brand was created in.
+More recently, in an April 2018 interview for Vogue magazine, Bob said: “Disney is an interesting place because we’ll be 95 years old this October, and we’re striving to maintain relevance in a world that doesn’t look anything like the world that the brand was created in.
 It doesn’t even look like the world the brand existed in five years ago.”
-Looking back to 2005 when he was named CEO, Bob was the perfect choice to lead Disney through the concomitant changes at the center of the digital world in which we now live.
+Looking back to 2005 when he was named CEO, it is now clear to me that Bob was the perfect choice to lead Disney through the concomitant changes at the center of the digital world in which we now live.
+His predecessor, Michael Eisner, put it this way in a March 2019 interview: “The thing that Bob has done, which is so impressive, is to continue the company’s legacy of pairing great creativity with technology.
+He has strengthened the company and kept Disney in a leadership role.”

-r(“upfront” is a term used in the television industry to describe a weeklong series of presentations by network executives to advertisers and the trade press – Ed.), industry dinners and gatherings, and various award shows.
+When asked about the best advice he’d ever received about power, Bob once told The Hollywood Reporter the following: “Always be humble.
+No matter how successful you are or how good the world thinks you are, it’s very important not to let that go to your head.”
+Humility has never been an issue for Bob, as he’s remained remarkably grounded and self-aware.
+It’s always a pleasure to occasionally see him at network meetings, the annual Upfronts, industry dinners and gatherings, and various award shows.
 One of the more memorable such occasions was the 80th Academy Awards in February 2008.
-It was an honor to attend the Governor’s Ball afterwards where Bob and his wife, Willow Bay, hosted the Disney tables with special guests Harrison Ford & Calista Flockhart (they would later marry in 2010); Billy Ray, Tish & Miley Cyrus (Miley was the teen idol star of Hannah Montana on the Disney Channel at the time); and Kristin Chenoweth (who had performed the Oscar-nominated “That’s How You Know” from Enchanted hours earlier during the Oscars broadcast).
+It was an honor to attend the Governor’s Ball afterwards where Bob and his wife, Willow Bay, hosted the Disney tables with special guests Harrison Ford and Calista Flockhart (they would later marry in 2010); Billy Ray, Tish and Miley Cyrus (Miley was the teen idol star of Hannah Montana on the Disney Channel at the time); and Kristin Chenoweth (who had performed the Oscar-nominated “That’s How You Know” from Enchanted hours earlier during the Oscars broadcast).

 Iger, Robert A. (April 6, 1998) “National Association of Broadcasters Annual Conference Keynote Address” ABC Affiliate Relations